mgoeker/table2itol/README.md

 #### The script generates too many output files

-Solution: Accept as a design decision that the scripts generates one file for each input column (except for the tip identifier column).
+Solution: Accept as a design decision that the scripts generates one file for each input column (except for the tip identifier column and when a heatmap is created).
 Since you can still decide to not upload (some of) the generated files to iTOL and also deselect data sets within iTOL, we believe it would not make much sense to also include a selection mechanism within the `table2itol.R` script.
 As last resort you could also reduce the number of input columns.
 However, if you are mainly concerned about the script cluttering up your working directory with files, simply consider using the `--directory` option to place all output files in a dedicated directory.
 An empty argument to this option causes the script to place every output file in the directory in which the respective inout file resides.

 #### A column is requested but missing